ioccc-src/winner/2005/anon/README.md

 ```

 Note the "wrong" indentation in the former: the author prefers to write it
-that way, since the analogy to the usual `for`-loop is clearer.
+that way, since the analogy to the usual `for` loop is clearer.
 This is why it's
 easier to understand the pre-CPP code, since after CPP, the macro reshuffles
 `some_code` after `other_code` so that it can close the current state and define
 the one containing the loop body.
 (Have I told you that the author of this